Raymond F. Gates, Jr. Scholarship Program

 CTR Past President Tribute Scholarships

 Each year, a Gates Scholarship is awarded in honor of CT REALTORS® Past Presidents who have recently passed away.
-There are currently 4 honorary scholarships in memory of Frank Green, 1995 CTR President from the Stamford Board; Joe Gustin, 1974 CTR President from the Mid-State Association; Bob Kimball, 2012 CTR President from the Eastern CT Association and Larry Story, 1996 CTR President from the New Canaan Board.
+There are currently 5 honorary scholarships in memory of Frank Green, 1995 CTR President from the Stamford Board; Joe Gustin, 1974 CTR President from the Mid-State Association; Bob Kimball, 2012 CTR President from the Eastern CT Association, Larry Story, 1996 CTR President from the New Canaan Board and Bill Vibert, 2000 CTR President from the Greater Hartford Association.